ncgindele/NateBlog/README.md

 ## Features

 ### Main Page
     The main page displays the 10 most recent posts on the blog.
 Revisions to the post do not affect this ordering.
 The grey header serves as a link to this page as does the 'Recent' tab in the navigation bar.
 An 'Edit' option is provided to posts that have been authored by the logged in user.
+Users are given a link to view comments only if there are comments to be viewed.

 ### Most Popular
     This page displays the 10 most upvoted posts on the blog.
 In all other regards it is like the Main Page.